 In some ways, Channels DVR is tough to recommend.
-The subscription cost is greater than other over-the-air DVR options, the hardware requirements are more stringent, and even some basic features--like conflict resolution--are absent.
+The subscription cost is much greater than other over-the-air DVR options, the hardware requirements are more stringent, and even some basic features—such as conflict resolution—are absent.

-To capture live TV, Channels requires one of SiliconDust’s HDHomeRun networked tuners, which connect to a Wi-Fi router via ethernet cable for streaming video throughout the house.
-For antenna users, the HDHomeRun Connect costs $100, while the $180 Extend model adds built-in transcoding, which requires less bandwidth for streaming live TV.
-(Transcoding also shrinks the size of recorded video, but Channels’ software can handle this for Connect users.)
-Either model can watch and record up to two programs at once, but Channels can also combine input from multiple tuners if you want to record more.
+To capture live channels from an antenna, Channels uses SiliconDust’s HDHomeRun networked tuners, which connect to a Wi-Fi router via ethernet cable for streaming video throughout the house.
+The HDHomeRun Connect costs $100, while the $180 Extend model adds built-in transcoding, which reduces the network bandwidth required to stream live TV.
+(Transcoding also shrinks the size of recorded video, but Channels’ software can handle this on its own for Connect users.)
+Either tuner can watch and record up to two programs at once, but Channels can also combine the inputs from multiple tuners if you want to record more.
 For cable subscribers, Channels also works with HDHomeRun Prime, which uses a CableCARD to record unencrypted pay-TV channels, but certain DRM-encrypted channels will be off-limits.

 Slick software (with a few missing features)

 Channels does get much simpler once everything’s in place.
 After installing the server software, a browser-based tool lets you scan for channels, specify a DVR storage location, and adjust advanced settings such as transcode quality and tuner priority.
-You can then manage recordings through iOS, Apple TV, or the web tool.
+You can then manage recordings through the web tool, an iOS device, or your TV apps.

-The app provides plenty of control over how those recordings behave.
-In the server app, you can set global settings for recording buffer times and how many recent episodes of a program to keep.
-Those same settings are available on a per-show basis in the Channels app.
-And beyond just TV shows and movies, you can set up series passes for sports teams, which Channels will record across any channel.
-That's handy for when your favorite football is playing on Sunday or Thursday night.
-The only thing that’s absent is a way to filter out recordings by resolution or by channel.
+The software provides plenty of control over how those recordings behave.
+Using Channels’ web app, you can set default buffer times for recordings and choose how many recent or already-watched recordings to keep.
+You can also set those options on a per-show basis on any device.
+Channels even supports series passes for sports teams, which is handy for when your favorite football is playing on Sunday or Thursday night.

 There’s also no way to easily manage recording conflicts.
 Although you can prioritize programs so that your favorites don’t get passed over, Channels provides no warnings when you’ve overbooked the DVR.
 To weed out conflicts, you must manually scroll through the recording schedule, looking for instances of overlap in each time slot.